Lyberta/Singularity/Self-empowerment.md

 And better to have this system spying on all your runs inside and have the airgapped servers running behind an extra layer of [physical security](https://en.wikipedia.org/wiki/Physical_security) so any Jewish spy that pretends to be friendly can't get any access to your valuable data.

-Also, I can have all the servers behind a layer of physical security while routing cables for monitors, keyboards and mice to the outer layer.
+Also, you can have all the servers behind a layer of physical security while routing cables for monitors, keyboards and mice to the outer layer.
 That way you can still get all the convenience of using your computers while Jews can't destroy them.

 ## Technological OpSec